 If you’re ready to start your fishing season, you may find yourself wondering, “what fishing license do I really need and what are all these additional permits?”
 Simply put, a fishing license is required for any person attempting to take fish, mollusks, crustaceans, invertebrates or amphibians from any public fresh or saltwater body of water.
 Even if you do not catch fish, you still need to have a valid fishing license for the state in which you are fishing on you or in your immediate vicinity.
 Failure to do so could result in a fine and possibly other repercussions as dictated by state or local laws.
 For bodies of water shared by one or more states, such as Lake Tahoe, a fishing license from any of the bordering states will serve as a valid fishing license.

 For your convenience, Big 5 stores in all states except for Arizona have in-store terminals connected to the state’s department that manages fishing licenses.
 These in-store terminals allow for easy in-store printing of fishing licenses by state residents and non-residents alike.
 You can simply choose and purchase your fishing license in-store, print it out at the terminal and be on the water in no time!
-Arizona stores sell paper fishing licenses that can be purchased and filled out in-store.
-While the availability of these paper licenses is limited to the license stock on hand, once purchased, they are valid for use right away.
+Customers in Arizona are able to purchase their fishing licenses online directly through the Arizona Game & Fish Department.

 When buying a fishing license, each state has a special price for their residents and a different, higher price for non-residents.
 As residency rules differ by state, check the state’s residency requirements to see if you can be considered a resident before purchasing your fishing license.
 You will need to provide your social security number and show your state issued ID or another acceptable form of identification such as a passport, green card, military ID or foreign ID when purchasing a fishing license.
 Children younger than the state specified minimum age for a fishing license do not need to buy a fishing license but may be required to buy additional permits or validations.